hitoshi-watase/sercrod/docs/reference/directives/event-submit.md

 - @submit is an event handler directive for the native submit event.
 - The expression runs with $event and $e set to the native event, and el and $el set to the element that declared @submit.
-- By default, submit is treated as a mutating event, so Nablla performs a host update after the handler unless you explicitly suppress it with noupdate.
+- By default, submit is treated as a mutating event, so Sercrod performs a host update after the handler unless you explicitly suppress it with noupdate.
 - Use .prevent on @submit or *prevent-default="submit" on a form when you need to intercept submission without letting the browser navigate away.
 - If cleanup.handlers is enabled, the @submit attribute is removed from the rendered DOM after listener registration; this does not affect behavior, only the visible markup.